'Sonic the Hedgehog' movie's box office record surpasses 'Detective Pikachu' movie

 Sonic the Hedgehog movie topped the box office on its opening weekend with $57 million in takings over its first three days, and an estimated $70 million for the long holiday weekend in the US.
 That’s a new record for a video game adaptated movie, breezing past the $54.3 million three day record set by Detective Pikachu last year.

-The Sonic the Hedgehog movie and Birds of Prey, which came in second at the box-office over the weekend, but between Sonic and another gaming franchise, Detective Pikachu, the Pokémon movie held the record for the best opening weekend for a video-game movie adaptation.
+After Sonic the Hedgehog movie and Birds of Prey came in second at the box-office over the weekend, but between Sonic and another gaming franchise, Detective Pikachu, the Pokémon movie held the record for the best opening weekend for a video-game movie adaptation.

-The film was originally going to be produced by Sony by they sold the rights to Paramount.
+The film was originally going to be produced by Sony, they sold the rights to Paramount.
 It stars James Marsden as Tom Wachowski, a former SFPD officer who has moved to Green Hills, Motana, who encounters the blue speedster, who is voiced by Ben Schwartz.

 The Ryan Reynolds voiced Pikachu has made $433 million worldwide (£332 million), and Sonic has so-far made $100 million globally, so there’s still some way to go.